Katherine G. Johnson computed trajectory of first orbital flights

 She is also famed for her trajectory calculations of the 1969 Apollo 11 mission, the first human voyage to the moon and on-the-fly computations that enabled the Apollo 13 astronauts to return safely home from space.
 In her later NASA career, Johnson worked on the Space Shuttle program and the Earth Resources Satellite and encouraged students to pursue careers in the science and technology fields.

 In addition to the Presidential Medal of Freedom, Johnson co-authored more than 20 important scientific papers for NASA.
 On May 5, 2016, the 55th anniversary of Alan Shepard’s historic rocket launch and splash down, the new Katherine G. Johnson Computational Research Facility was formally dedicated at the NASA’s Langley Research Center in Hampton, Virginia.

 Family members of Johnson, who is now 98, said she was not available to be interviewed by PNS.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: african-american, hidden figures, katherine johnson, math, mathematics, NASA, pcusa, presbyterin, Women

-Ministries: Racial Ethnic & Women’s Ministries, African American Intercultural Congregational Support, Racial and Intercultural Justice Ministries, All Women in the Church
+Ministries: Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support, Gender, Racial and Intercultural Justice, All Women in the Church